I had this moment on a hiking trail last week. Catching my breath. Watching ants. It hit me like a lightning bolt.

-What makes nature’s systems so incredible?
-They’re like the perfect software architecture checklist:
+What makes nature’s systems so perfect?
+They’re like the ideal architecture checklist:

 - Distributed?
 Check.